-If you have been involved with cryptocurrency, then there is no way that you don’t have an opinion on this.
-The battle between Ethereum and Ethereum Classic is both an ethical and ideological one.
 Before we start explaining the basic difference between the two and drawing our own conclusions, it is important for us to know a little bit of history.
+If you’d prefer to learn via video classes, please check out our blockchain courses.

 A lot of things needed to happen for us to arrive in this conjecture.
-So, let’s dial back the clocks and check out some of the most critical points in not just Ethereum history, but cryptocurrency in general.
+So, let’s dial back the clocks and check out some of the most critical points in the history of cryptocurrencies.

 The Formation of The DAO

-The entire ecosystem of Ethereum works on the basis of smart contracts.
-For the uninitiated, smart contracts are basically how things get done in the Ethereum eco-system.
-To put it in layman terms, smart contracts are automated contracts that enforce and facilitate the terms of the contract itself.
+The entire ecosystem works on the basis of smart contracts.
+To put it in layman terms, smart contracts are automated, self-executable contracts that enforce and facilitate the terms of the contract itself.

-The DAO aka the Decentralized Autonomous Organization was a complex smart contract which was going to revolutionize Ethereum forever.
-It was basically going to be a decentralized venture capital fund which was going to fund all future DAPPS made in the eco-system.
+The DAO aka the Decentralized Autonomous Organization was a complex smart contract that was going to revolutionize Ethereum forever.
+It was basically going to be a decentralized venture capital fund that was going to fund all future DAPPS made in the eco-system.

 The way it worked was pretty straightforward.
 If you wanted to have any say in the direction DAPPS that would get funded, then you would have to buy “DAO Tokens” for a certain amount of Ether.
 The DAO tokens were indicators that you are now officially part of the DAO system.

-So, how were DAPPS going to get approved and built?
-Well, firstly they need to get whitelisted by the curators, who have basically known figureheads in the Ethereum world.
+So, how was DAPPS going to get approved and built?
+Well, firstly they need to get whitelisted by the curators, who have basically known figureheads in the ethereum world.
 After getting their stamp of approval, they will get voted on by the DAO token holders.
 If the proposal gets a 20% approval in the vote, then they will get the required funds to get started.

 The DAO Attack